bleaktwig/yuadrem-wiki/docs/index.md

 * The Burnt Ocean to the east, which strangely holds very little marine life.
 * The Southern Ocean to the south, the least explored of the four.

-Due to its size, Yuadrem is often divided into six distinct regions: the [Northern Territories](world/northern_territories.md), the Three Deserts<!-- TODO.
-Link. -->, the Beryl Sea region<!-- TODO.
+Due to its size, Yuadrem is often divided into six distinct regions: the [Northern Territories](world/northern_territories.md), the [Westlands](world/westlands.md), the Beryl Sea region<!-- TODO.
 Link. -->, the Whaler's Sea region<!-- TODO.
 Link. -->, the Savage Planes<!-- TODO.
 Link. -->, and the Wildlands<!-- TODO.
 Link. -->.

 <!-- Splitting Yuadrem in two, the Three Deserts.
 *TODO.*